hackingprincesa/Active-Directory-Lab/README.md

 Run: Set-ExecutionPolicy Bypass CurrentUser
  Y
 Now, you want to install ART framework, but first set an exclusion for the entire c drive as microsoft defender will detect & remove some of the files from ART
-Click on up arrow on Windows
+Select on up arrow on Windows
-Click Windows Security icon
+Select Windows Security icon
-Click Virus & threat protection
+Select Virus & threat protection
-Click Manage settings
+Select Manage settings
-Click “Add or remove exclusions”
+Select “Add or remove exclusions”
-Click Add an exclusion
+Select Add an exclusion
 Select folder
 Select This PC
 Select our C drive
-Click “Select Folder”
+Select “Select Folder”
 You should see the exclusion for the c drive
     img
 Download ART zips onto Windows target-PC